Client interface

 The

-method is intended to be the primary entry point for all interactions with a key/value store.The return value is either a cached
+get()method is intended to be the primary entry point for all interactions with a key/value store.The return value is either a cached

-instance.
+StoreorIteminstance.
 If both a store and a key are specified, the requested item will be returned from the specified store.
 The same will occur if the sole argument is a store and key name concatenated with a dot (store.KEY).
-AStore
+AStoreinstance will be returned if the sole argument provided is a store name.
+Both the store and the key are case-insensitive, all arguments are translated to lower case before proceeding.If the caller always uses

-they will always receive the same instance of that class.
-In that sense,get()
+get()to retrieve aStoreorItemthey will always receive the same instance of that class.
+In that sense,get()is a factory method enforcing a singleton pattern.

 The Store class

-class is primarily an organizational structure, providing
+The mktl.Store class is primarily an organizational structure,

-a dictionary-style interface to retrieve Item
+providing a dictionary-like interface to retrieve mktl.Item instances.

 - class mktl.Store(name)